alicecaml/alicecaml.org/content/blog/package-hygiene-in-alice/index.md

 true public interface to the package `qux`.

-To avoid this problem, it's necessary to sort the `-open` arguments to the compiler such that if one package depends on another, the depended upon package comes before the depending package (`qux` must come before `bar` in the example).
+To avoid this problem, it's necessary to sort the `-open` arguments to the compiler such that if one dependency depends on another dependency, the depended upon package comes before the depending package (`qux` must come before `bar` in the example).

 Once the `public_interface_to_open_of_<package>.ml` file is generated, compile it, storing the result in the package's public output directory.
+The package's public output directory must be passed with `-I` since the generated code refers to `Internal_modules_of_<package>`.

 ```
 ocamlopt.opt path/to/foo/generated/public_interface_to_open_of_foo.ml -c \
+  -I path/to/foo/public
   -o path/to/foo/public/public_interface_to_open_of_foo.cmx
 ```

 And that's it!
-All the necessary files are now in the package's public output directory for any packages depending on this package to be built.
+All the necessary files are now in the package's public output directory where they can be consumed while building any additional packages which depend on the current one.

 One final note:
 In order to link an executable that depends on packages, library